Mohsen Fakhrizadeh: Impact on Iranian policy

 In Iran, the assassination sparked "a power struggle" that set reformist political elements against hard-liners.
 More extreme elements demanded further breaches of the JCPOA.
 Some even advocated military action, such as an opinion piece published in a major Iranian newspaper that urged that if Israel indeed carried out the attack, Iran should attack the Israeli port city of Haifa so as to "cause[] heavy human casualties".

-On 29 November 2020, Iran's Supreme Leader Ayatollah Seyyed Ali Khamenei outlined his country's response to the killing: "There are two matters that people in charge should put in their to do list: 1- To follow up the atrocity and retaliate against those who were responsible for it.
+On 29 November 2020, Iran's supreme leader Ayatollah Seyyed Ali Khamenei outlined his country's response to the killing: "There are two matters that people in charge should put in their to do list: 1- To follow up the atrocity and retaliate against those who were responsible for it.
 2- To follow up Martyr Fakhrizadeh's scientific and technical activities in all fields in which he was active."
 At a cabinet meeting, Iranian President Hassan Rouhani declared, "The think tanks and the enemies of Iran must know that the Iranian nation and the officials in charge in the country are brave and determined to respond to the murder in time."
 In a public lawmaking session, Iranian legislators chanted "Death to America!" and "Death to Israel!" and then reviewed a bill which would block inspections by the International Atomic Energy Agency.
 As an "immediate response" to the killing, the bill was approved on 1 December.
 Rouhani has yet to endorse the bill, rendering it null.

 Reformists, however, feared that any such reaction would limit the possibility of negotiations with the United States under Biden.
 Hossein Dehghan, the former minister of defense of Iran, who has been sanctioned by US Department of Treasury since November 2019, warned against any American military escalation in Trump's final weeks in office.
 In an interview with the Associated Press, he warned that any American attack on Iran could set off a "full-fledged war" in the region.

 US government officials expected a retaliation by Iran on 3 January, the first anniversary of Qasem Soleimani's assassination.

+In 2023, United States Intelligence Community said in its annual threat report that since the assassination, Iran has accelerated the expansion of its nuclear program and undertaken research and development activities that would bring it closer to producing the fissile material for completing a nuclear device following a decision to do so.